EHughes190/EHughes190/README.md

 # Hi there, I'm Ed 👋

 I'm a Web Developer based in London.
-Currently studying software development at _nology.
+Recent graduate of the software development course at _nology.

 ---